 Serum-derived bovine immunoglobulins have the highest IgG concentration available for GI and immune challenges where allergens are a significant concern.

-Bacillus coagulans has been shown to increase the commensal GI microbiota.
+Bacillus coagulans is a spore based probiotic that has been shown to increase the commensal GI microbiota.
 Supplementation of 1 billion CFU daily for 28 days with B. coagulans significantly increased levels of the commensal microbe F. prausnitzii from baseline compared to placebo, as well as increased Bacillus spp. in fecal samples of adults over 65.5 Bacillus coagulans has also been shown to relieve GI discomfort and improve stool consistency.

 Bacillus coagulans given once a day for eight weeks showed reduced daily bowel movements and GI symptoms.6 B. coagulans also significantly improved bowel movements in healthy adults with occasional constipation, as well as decreased abdominal discomfort.7

-B. clausii is commonly used as a probiotic to promote balance in the microbiome and has showed promising results in individuals with SIBO specifically.8 B. clausii has demonstrated significant effectiveness in adults with acute diarrhea.9 B. clausii has also shown to significantly reduce duration of occasional diarrhea and decreased stool frequency in children.10
+B. clausii is another spore based/ soil based probiotic commonly used to promote balance in the microbiome and has showed promising results in individuals with SIBO specifically.8 B. clausii has demonstrated significant effectiveness in adults with acute diarrhea.9 B. clausii has also shown to significantly reduce duration of occasional diarrhea and decreased stool frequency in children.10

-Bacillus subtilis has been shown to relieve GI distress in patients.
+Bacillus subtilis is yet another soil baed probiotic that has been shown to relieve GI distress in patients.
 Bacillus subtilis supplementation of 1-3 billion CFU alongside motility stimulating agents was shown effective for relief of GI symptoms at four weeks .11

 Serum-derived bovine immunoglobulins

-Spore Based Probiotics Offer Protection Against Pathogenic Bacteria
+Ortho Spore IG Probiotics Offer Protection Against Pathogenic Bacteria

 Spore-based probiotics microbial balancers help to reduce or prevent overgrowth of pathogenic bacteria within the small intestines (SIBO), such as Candida albicans.